saikat-says-cool/judgi/API_SUMMARY.md

         *   For `medium` (Deep Think) and `max` (Deeper Research), it uses `LongCat-Flash-Thinking` with `enable_thinking: true` and `thinking_budget: 1024` for more in-depth processing.
     *   **System Prompt Construction**:
         *   The system prompt (`systemPrompt`) is dynamically constructed to define JudgiAI's persona as a legal assistant.
+        *   It includes the **current date and time** for contextual awareness.
         *   It includes instructions for document manipulation using `<DOCUMENT_REPLACE>` and `<DOCUMENT_WRITE>` tags.
         *   It incorporates the user's country (fetched from Supabase `profiles`) for contextual awareness.
         *   Crucially, it injects `researchResults` (from Langsearch) and `currentDocumentContent` (from the Canvas) into the prompt, providing the AI with relevant context.
     *   **Streaming Responses**: The function yields chunks of the AI's response, allowing for real-time display in the UI.
     *   **Document Update Tags**: The AI is instructed to use `<DOCUMENT_REPLACE>` to overwrite the entire document or `<DOCUMENT_WRITE>` to append content.
 These tags are parsed client-side to update the `RichTextEditor`.
+    *   **Enhanced Latency Feedback**: An `onStatusUpdate` callback is used to provide granular feedback on AI processing stages (e.g., "Searching legal documents...", "Generating AI response...") to the UI.
+    *   **Robust Error Handling**: Includes specific error messages for API errors (429, 401) and network issues, with detailed console logging.

 ### 2.3.
 Langsearch API (Legal Research)